 "Wisdom is the right use of knowledge.
 To know is not to be wise.
 Many men know a great deal, and are all the greater fools for it.
 There is no fool so great a fool as a knowing fool.
 But to know how to use knowledge is to have wisdom."

 "The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding."
 Proverbs 9:10

-America's Providential History & Its Expression in the Arts is a 1.5 credit class is self-paced and can be started at any time.
+America's Providential History & Its Expression in the Arts is a 1.5 credit class that is video-based, pre-recorded and self-paced, hosted on the Canvas platform.
+It can be started at any time.
 Designed for high school students to receive a full American History credit and a half credit of Humanities, it's a providential and principled approach to American History.

-Feel free to begin at any time; you'll have a full year of access to the web-based 30-week class, along with LOTS of extra resources.
-Included for parents are detailed rubrics and sample assignments to use in evaluating hoework and access to an online gradebook for ease of calculating and maintaining a running average.
+Feel free to begin at any time; you'll have a full year of access (more if needed) to the web-based 30-week class, along with LOTS of extra resources.

 I'm also available by phone or email to consult with you or your student throughout the course - it's my pleasure to talk all things "HIS-story!"